ElijahToussaint/youngsoni/README.md

 Configuration files can be found in the [config](src/config) and [data](src/data) directories.

 Post files are stored in the [posts](src/data/posts) directory and saved with the `.md` extension.

+All `.md` files need to be in [front matter](https://github.com/jxson/front-matter) format to be parsed and displayed correctly.

 Refer to the example files in the [config](src/config/examples) and [data](src/data/examples) directories for examples.